wyattchang11/cs124-lab2/design/design.md

 It became clear that clicking on a task to toggle its completion was a desired functionality, so we opted for that along with the modal to edit tasks.

+When testing to make sure the features worked as desired, we tested the features as we added them.
+We came up with many edge cases to test for.
+We tested for when an already completed task was clicked.
+We wanted this to make the task incomplete, however it wasn't performing this action.
+So we wrote a new toggleComplete function to handle this functionality.

+We also tested for when the input of a task field was particularly long.

+We decided to break the UI into different components of